lj020326/pipeline-automation-lib/README.md

   * [pcfBuildDeployGradle](./vars/pcfBuildDeployGradle.groovy) - used to build and deploy maven java application.<br>
     See more detailed information [here](./docs/pcfBuildDeployGradle.md) for how to use.
   * [runPcfDeploy](./vars/runPcfDeploy.groovy) - used to deploy maven application to PCF

+## Build and Deploy Spring Boot apps to PCF

+See the [pivotal pcf section](./docs/pivotal-pcf.md) for details.